jafar-jabr/chat-and-go/readme.md

 Chat and Go
-firebase based chat "plugin" you can add it easily and quickly to your website for what ever you need it it is written with plain javascript
+Socket io & Mysql chat "plugin" you can add it easily and quickly to your website for what ever you need it it is written with plain javascript